Small cell prostate cancer

 You may also have radiotherapy during or after chemotherapy.
 Radiotherapy uses high energy waves similar to x-rays to destroy prostate cancer cells.
 This can help to shrink the cancer and help you to feel better.

-Radiotherapy can also help to control symptoms if your cancer has spread to other parts of the body such as the bones.
+Radiotherapy can also help to control symptoms.
+For example, if your cancer has spread to other parts of the body such as the bones.

 Surgery

-You may have surgery before or after chemotherapy if your cancer is just within the prostate gland.
+You may have surgery as well as chemotherapy if your cancer is just within the prostate gland.
+You have chemotherapy before or after surgery.
 You usually have a radical prostatectomy.
 This means taking out the whole of your prostate gland.

 Surgery is not usually possible for advanced small cell prostate cancer.